VTHumanoidRobotics/vt-humanoid-robotics/README.md

 3. Push and open a pull request
 4. Get at least one review before merging

 Questions?
-Reach out in the team Slack.
+Reach out in the Controls/Software Channel or Kelly Castillo on Slack.